In Search Of Quality In Wine

 For nearly two decades, the members of this association have carefully observed and analysed the development of each other´s wines from the sites along the Danube in the wine-growing areas of Kamptal, Kremstal, Traisental and Wagram.
 The result of the analysis was presented with the “Klassifikation 2010”, in which 53 vineyards were designated as “Erste Lage”.
 In 2018, growers from Vienna and Carnuntum decides to designate their work to a classification on the vineyards of their growing area.

-With the “Klassifikation 2017”, there are altogether 61 vineyard sites that can carry the Erste Lage designation on the bottle label.
-This also requires – as with the DAC regulation – that just the two most traditional grape varieties of the Danube region, Grüner Veltliner and Riesling, can be used for these wines, and these must be vinified in a dry style.
+With the “Klassifikation 2019”, there are altogether 81 vineyard sites that can carry the “Erste Lage” 1ÖTW designation on the bottle label.
+This also requires – similar to the DAC regulation – that only the two most traditional grape varieties of the Danube region can be used for these wines, vinified in a dry style.